 Although you may have found yourself in a leadership position because of your individual performance in a certain function, that's no longer going to be the way your impact on the organization is measured.

-You're now responsible for the success of the team, and there's only so much legwork you can accomplish toward that end on your own.
+You're now responsible for the success of the team, and there's only so much legwork you can accomplish on your own.

-That means doing less things yourself -- because you can often make a bigger impact by effectively delegating work to a talented team than you can by doing the work by yourself -- even if you've got tremendous skill in the area.
+That means doing fewer things yourself—because you can often make a bigger impact by effectively delegating work to a talented team than you can by doing the work by yourself—even if you've got tremendous skill in the area.

-That can be a bit unnerving, especially for those who haven't been in a leaership position for very long, but it's crucial to learn to trust in the competency of your team.
+That can be a bit unnerving, especially for those who haven't been in a leadership position for very long, but it's crucial to learn to trust in the competency of your team.